What was one question you didn't want me to ask today?

 How to Answer

-This question can stand in for the common 'What is your greatest weakness question.
-The interviewer is expecting you to be unprepared because it's an unusual way of asking a question.
+This question can stand in for the common 'What is your greatest weakness' question.
+The interviewer is expecting you to be unprepared because it's an uncommon way of asking a question.
 You may be less scripted than other points in your interview, and the interviewer wants to see how you deal with that.

-Two scenarios commonly play out: either a candidate blurts out a weakness or pauses and responds with something thoughtful.
-This question gives the interviewer information about you and a good sense of whether you can think on your feet and answer a tricky question.
-Use this as an opportunity to show how weakness can be a strength or explain something they have not yet asked but maybe an objection to you getting the job.
+Two scenarios commonly play out: either a candidate blurts out a weakness, or they pause and respond with something thoughtful.
+This question gives the interviewer information about you but also a good sense of if you can think on your feet and answer a tough question.
+Use this as an opportunity to show how weakness can be a strength, or explain something they have not yet asked, but may be an objection to you getting the job.
 It is then up to you to overcome the opposition.

 Remember: it is okay to pause and be thoughtful about your response rather than blurting something out or seeming too rehearsed.
 Be prepared, but be sincere in your replies.

 "I suppose I did not want you to dig into why I applied three years ago and rescinded my application.
-I feel embarrassed about it because I thought I was ready to leave my current organization and decided that, to be the superstar I want to be at Amazon, I needed a bit more time and experience.
-I know that in these past three years, I have learned everything I could need to know to shine here, and I can't wait to put those last three years of learning and growth into action."
+I feel embarrassed about it because I thought I was ready to leave my current organization and decided that, to be the superstar I want to be at your company, I needed a bit more time and experience.
+I know that in these past three years I have learned everything I could need to know to shine here and I can't wait to put those last three years of learning and growth into action."

-"I didn't want to discuss why it took five years to graduate college.
+"I would say I didn't want to discuss why it took 5.5 years to graduate college, but now I'm bringing it up, and so I'll share.
 I was working full time while attending college and double majoring.
-Initially, I took the full course load and worked full time, then eventually, I also switched my major, which added a semester.
-At that time, I hunkered down and upped the course load while working full time.
+Initially, I was taking the full course load and working full time, then eventually I also switched my major, which added semester.
+At that time, I hunkered down and upped the course load to 18 hours, which is an overload of credit hours while working full time.
 So, while it may have taken me longer, I learned a lot both in and outside of the classroom, including time management and upping productivity.
-I know these are important skills that I bring with me to any position, and I look forward to leveraging them here at Amazon."
+I know these are important skills that I bring with me to any position, and look forward to leveraging them on behalf of your organization."